Dr Martino Luis

 Current PhD Students

-- Wangyue Xu (Co-supervisor: Dr Baris Yuce)
+- Wangyue Xu (Co-supervise with Dr Baris Yuce)

 Sustainable Closed-Loop Supply Chain Network Design with Integrated Production and Distribution Scheduling

-- Abdulaziz Alageel (Co-supervisor: Dr Shuya Zhong)
+- Abdulaziz Alageel (Co-supervise with Dr Shuya Zhong)

 - Lama Soliman Khaled (Co-supervisor: Dr Baris Yuce)